 The Compensation Committee is responsible for approving the compensation arrangements of senior management and recommending approval by the board of directors of amendments to our benefit plans.
-At two regularly scheduled meetings during the fiscal year ended July 31, 2004 the Compensation Committee approved compensation, bonus and option levels for the executive officers of our company.
-The Compensation Committee did not act by unanimous consent during the fiscal year ended July 31, 2004.
-The Compensation Committee was composed of Mr. Mazzucchelli (Chairperson) and Mr. Wells during the fiscal year ended July 31, 2004.
+At one regularly scheduled meeting during the fiscal year ended July 31, 2005 the Compensation Committee approved the appointment of Nancy Harris as an executive officer and her related compensation.
+The Compensation Committee acted by unanimous consent during the fiscal year ended July 31, 2005 to approve the acceleration of employee stock options.
+The Compensation Committee was composed of Mr. Mazzucchelli (Chairperson) and Mr. Wells for the fiscal year ended July 31, 2005.